tvaughn905/Project-1/README.md

 # Top 5 Countries To Retire To in 2027

-Based on the analysis, a forecast was created to output what 5 countries would ideally be the best places to retire in 2027 based on historical data.
+Based on the analysis, a forecast was created to output what 5 countries would ideally be the best places to retire in 2027.

 <img src="https://github.com/tvaughn905/Project-1/blob/main/Images/Top5_Countries.PNG" width=50% height=50%>